 The village is under threat from development following the granting of planning permission on appeal for 25 houses at Hook Norton Road in November 2019, when the Inspector regrettably overturned the Council's refusal.
 This appeal decision overlooked the relative isolation, aged infrastructure, limited capacity, lack of facilities and poor accessibility of Sibford Ferris.
 The Parish Council is trying to remedy this through the review of the Cherwell Local Plan 2040 but it would be too late if further unsympathetic and inappropriate development is approved.
 The appeal at Hook Norton Road should not be carte blanche for developers to do what they please, damaging the rural nature, character and attractive qualities of our historic village and its beautiful surroundings on the edge of the Cotswolds Area of Outstanding Natural Beauty.
-This result of this type of action has already manifested itself in circumstances to other local villages.
-No lesson seemed to be being learned.

-The reasons for our objection are because the proposal will be:
+The reasons for my objection are because the proposal will be:

 - 1. Contrary to the Local Plan;

-- 2. Unsustainable;
+- 2. Unsustainable:

-- 3. Generate extra traffic on unsuitable roads;
+- 3. Generate extra traffic on unsuitable roads:

 - 4. Harmful to the landscape; and

 - 5. Of poor layout and design contrary to the NPPF and National Design Guide.

-1. Contrary to Cherwell Local Plan 2011-2031
+1. Contrary to Cherwell Local Plan 2011-2031.